andrea-fratini/globalSolve/README.md

 Impulse Response -> to generate impulse response functions

 Method comparison -> uses previous techinques with same parameters to solve the model and returns policy functions and residual errors

+# Computational resources

+Be careful to reduce as much as possible the computational cost, i.e. if passing some R functions to c++ try to make less reads from the R environment as possible